daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/jupyter_lab.PNG)

-If you already have installed Anaconda at some point in the past, we recommend that you update to the latest Anaconda version by updating conda, then Anaconda in the Command Prompt follows:
+If you already have installed Anaconda at some point in the past, we recommend that you update to the latest Anaconda version by updating conda.
+In powershell, type the following:
 ```
 conda update conda
 conda update anaconda